RiverVanRain/activitypub/README.md

 ## Caching

-For incoming or outgoing requests, images needs to be fetched to get theinbox endpoint for example.
+For incoming or outgoing requests, images needs to be fetched to get the Inbox endpoint for example.

 This is saved in `/data/activitypub/cache/`, where `data` is your Elgg [data folder](https://learn.elgg.org/en/stable/intro/install.html#create-a-data-folder).